-If the source node is n-safe, there exists an n-level injured spanning binomial tree in an n-cube.
+If the source node is n-safe, there exists an n-level injured spanning binomial tree in an n-cube: source can reach all non-faulty nodes through a Hamming distance path.

 Broadcasting in a faulty 4-cube.

 Wu's Extended Safety Level in 2-D Meshes